 Gemologists work in gemological labs assessing and grading precious stones for retail and private sales.
-According the U.S. Bureau of Labor Statistics (BLS), 54% of jewelers and precious stone workers, including gemologists, were self-employed in 2011.
-The BLS also stated that in 2008 there were 52,100 precious stone workers and jewelers in the country, which is expected to increase by five percent between 2008 and 2018.
-In May of 2008 the average annual income of a precious stone worker was $32,940, reported the BLS.
+According the U.S. Bureau of Labor Statistics (BLS), in 2018 there were 25,910 precious stone workers and jewelers in the country, which is expected to decrease by 7% between 2018 and 2028.
+In May of 2018 the median annual income of a precious stone worker was $39,440, reported the BLS.

 Although not required to work in gemology, the Jewelers of America offers certification for bench jewelers, managers and sales associates who work in the jewelry industry (www.jewelers.org).
 The certification exams can be completed off-site and can vary by skills level.
 The organization also offers e-learning opportunities that provide online training in gemology design and sales.